MicrosoftDocs/sql-docs/docs/connect/golang/microsoft-go-mssqldb-driver.md

 ## Get started

-[Quickstart: Use Golang to query a database in Azure SQL Database or Azure SQL Managed Instance](/azure/azure-sql/database/connect-query-go) guides you through the configuration of the environment, and running a simple test application to connect to a SQL Server data source.
+[Quickstart: Use Golang to query a database in Azure SQL Database or Azure SQL Managed Instance](/azure/azure-sql/database/connect-query-go) guides you through the configuration of the environment.
+It also includes a simple test application to connect to a SQL Server data source.

 ## Documentation